HMS Illustrious (1896): Service history

 Captain Frank Finnis was appointed in command in February 1900, and in 1901 she underwent a refit at Malta.
 Captain Francis John Foley was appointed in command on 24 March 1902, and the following June she was the lead ship in a coronation fête at Gibraltar.
+In February 1903 she left Malta for Platanias, accompanied by HMS Caesar, HMS London and HMS Myrmidon.
 In July 1904, Illustrious transferred to the Channel Fleet.
 As a result of a reorganisation on 1 January 1905, the Channel Fleet became the Atlantic Fleet, and she became an Atlantic Fleet ship.
 Illustrious ended her Atlantic Fleet service in September 1905 and began a refit at Chatham.

 Emerging from the refit, she commissioned into the Reserve at Chatham on 14 March 1906, then went into full commission for service in the new Channel Fleet (formerly the Home Fleet) on 3 April 1906, serving as Flagship, Rear Admiral.
 She collided with schooner Christa in the English Channel in fog on 13 June 1906.
 She was relieved as flagship and ended her Channel Fleet service on 1 June 1908, paying off at Chatham.
 Illustrious recommissioned at Chatham on 2 June 1908 for service with the Portsmouth Division of the new Home Fleet.
 On 22 March 1909 she collided with third-class cruiser in Portsmouth Harbour, but suffered no damage.
 She suffered another mishap on 21 August 1909 when she damaged her bottom by striking a reef in Babbacombe Bay.
 She underwent a refit in 1912, and later that year was transferred to the 3rd Fleet and participated in manoeuvres as Flagship, Vice Admiral, 7th Battle Squadron.
 (Note: According to Conway's All the World's Fighting Ships 1906–1921, Illustrious flew the flag of the Vice Admiral, 2nd Battle Squadron at this time.)